Last Updated on

 To make this Princess Poppy cake you will need:

-A picture of Princess Poppy (google images is your friend), printed out to be the same size as your round cake, to use as a template for her features
+- A picture of Princess Poppy (google images is your friend), printed out to be the same size as your round cake, to use as a template for her features [OR, use my printable template included at the bottom of this post!]

 I also used fondant adhesive and a fondant roller, both of which are handy, but not essential.
 I also have special fondant-cutting/decorating tools (scalpel etc.) which are handy for the detailed areas, but a small sharp knife will do the job too.